houdiniproject/houdini/README.md

 #### Testing

-To verify everying is set up correctly, you can try running through the test cases:
+To verify everying is set up correctly, you can try running through the Ruby cases:

 ```bash
 ./bin/rails spec